Critical Behavior and Fractality in Shallow One-Dimensional Quasiperiodic Potentials

 using exact diagonalization for Dirichlet absorbing boundary conditions, $\psi_n(0)=\psi_n(L)=0$.
-Here, $E$ and $m$ are the particle energy and mass, $L$ is the system size, and $\hbar$ is the reduced Planck constant.
+Here, $E$ and $m$ are the particle energy and mass, respectively, $L$ is the system size, and $\hbar$ is the reduced Planck constant.
 In the first part of this work, we consider the bichromatic lattice potential

 where the quantities $V_j$ ($j=1,2$) are the amplitudes of two periodic potentials of incommensurate spatial periods $\pi/k_j$ with $k_2/k_1=r$, an irrational number.
-The relative phase shift $\varphi$ is essentially irrelevant, except for special values, which induce special symmetries.
+The relative phase shift $\varphi$ is essentially irrelevant, except for some values, which induce special symmetries.
 In the following, we use $r=(\sqrt{5}-1)/2$ and $\varphi=4$, which avoids such cases.
-We then characterize the localization of an eigenstate $\psi$ using the 2nd order inverse participation ratio (IPR)~\cite{evers2008},
+We then characterize the localization of an eigenstate $\psi$ using the second-order inverse participation ratio (IPR)~\cite{evers2008},

 It generally scales as $\IPR \sim 1/L^{\tau}$, with $\tau=1$ for an extended state and $\tau=0$ for a localized state.